Anyonic exchange in the time domain is tied to Luttinger type scaling

-Yet, such experiments do not directly confirm the Tomonaga–Luttinger liquid (TLL) model with a nonuniversal scaling dimension~$\delta$\footnote{The scaling dimension $\delta$ is defined from the Green’s function of the quasiparticle field $\Psi$ as $\langle \Psi^{\dagger}(x,t)\Psi(x,0)\rangle \simeq (\omega_c t / \tau_0)^{-\delta}$, where $\omega_c$ denotes a high-energy cutoff.
+Yet, such experiments do not directly confirm the Tomonaga–Luttinger liquid (TLL) model with a scaling dimension~$\delta$ generally claimed to be non universal \footnote{The scaling dimension $\delta$ is defined from the Green’s function of the quasiparticle field $\Psi$ as $\langle \Psi^{\dagger}(x,t)\Psi(x,0)\rangle \simeq (\omega_c t / \tau_0)^{-\delta}$, where $\omega_c$ denotes a high-energy cutoff.
 In the zero-temperature limit, the DC current—obtained from the Fourier transform of the correlation functions of the backscattering operator $A$—scales as $(\omega_{\scriptscriptstyle\mathrm dc} / \omega_c)^{2\delta - 1}$, increasing as the scaling dimension $\delta$ decreases.
 It is often argued, for instance in Ref.~\cite{feve_anyons_martin_Science_2025}, that the braiding phase $\theta$ is topologically protected against interedge interactions and edge reconstruction, whereas the scaling dimension $\delta$ remains a nonuniversal parameter. }.
-In particular, cross-correlations cannot disentangle the time-braiding phase~$\theta$ from $\delta$ or from parameters describing plasmonic-mode renormalization.
+In particular, cross-correlations cannot disentangle the time-domain braiding phase from $\delta$.
 Experimental results beyond Laughlin states even show quantitative discrepancies with theoretical expectations~\cite{pierre_anyons_PRX_2023,fractional_statistics_gwendal_PRX_2023,fractional_statistics_width_anyons_rosenow_PRL_2024,martin_anyons_finite_width_FQHE_PRL_2024}.